BombayV/discord-ts-bot/README.md

 # discord-ts-bot
-Just some discord bot in TS used to learn more about TypeScript.
-Uses tc39 proposal decorators.
+A discord bot written in Typescript using TC39 Decorators, Discord JS, SQLite, Fastify.
+Uses endpoints and websockets for panel.